 In 2010, the quarterfinal between Uruguay and Ghana was heading to penalties when Luis Suarez, a Uruguayan player, illegally handled the ball on the goal line.
 Asamoah Gyan of Ghana steps up, to send Ghana and Africa for the first time to the semifinals, but hits the bar.
 Uruguay later won on penalties.
 And all of Africa wept.

 Also, many times a considerably small team that does better in a tournament cannot repeat the performance in the next.
 An example would be Cameroon which, after finishing in the final eight in 1990, was flushed out in group stage in the following four tournaments (Côte d'Ivoire knocked them out from the 2006 World Cup).

 While some teams may avert it, they might end up playing it straight (see Nigeria; Round of 16 in 1994 and 1998, first stage exit in 2002 and 2010).

-Zigzagged with South Korea and Japan; while their 2002 success (the former to the semifinals, the latter stopping on the second round) didn't translate to 2006 (where both left in group stage - though, to be fair to Korea, their elimination was narrow), they both went to second stage again in 2010.
+Zigzagged with South Korea and Japan; while their 2002 success (the former reached the semifinals, the latter were knocked out in the second round) didn't translate to 2006 (where both left in group stage), they both went to second stage again in 2010.
 Followed by quick exits again in 2014.